Robust Empirical Bayes Confidence Intervals: Simple example

 Instead of considering \ac{EB} coverage, one may alternatively wish to assess uncertainty associated with the estimates $\hat{\theta}_i=w_{EB}Y_{i}$ when $\theta$ is treated as fixed.
 In this case, the \ac{EBCI} in \Cref{eq:robust-ebci} has an average coverage guarantee that

 provided that the moment constraint can be interpreted as a constraint on the empirical second moment on the $\theta_{i}$'s, $n^{-1}\sum_{i=1}^{n}\theta_{i}^{2}=\mu_{2}$.
 In other words, if we condition on $\theta$, then the coverage is at least $1-\alpha$ on average across the $n$ \acp{EBCI} for $\theta_{1}, \dotsc, \theta_{n}$.
 To see this, note that the average non-coverage of the intervals is bounded by~\eqref{eq:non-coverage-bound}, except that the supremum is only taken over possible empirical distributions for $\theta_{1}, \dotsc, \theta_{n}$ satisfying the moment constraint.
-Since this supremum is necessarily smaller than $\rho(\sigma^{2}/\mu_{2}, \chi)$, it follows that the average coverage is at least $1-\alpha$.\footnote{This link between average risk of separable decision rules (here coverage of \acp{CI}, each of which depends only on $Y_{i}$) when the parameters $\theta_{1}, \dotsc, \theta_{n}$ are treated as fixed and the risk of a single decision rule when these parameters are random and identically distributed is a special case of what \citet{JiZh09} call the fundamental theorem of compound decisions, which goes back to \citet{robbins51}.}
+Since this supremum is necessarily smaller than $\rho(\sigma^{2}/\mu_{2}, \chi)$, it follows that the average coverage is at least $1-\alpha$.
+In fact, if the $Y_i$'s exhibit limited dependence across $i$, a stronger property holds: the probability that at least a fraction $1-\alpha$ of the $n$ \acp{EBCI} contain their respective true parameters converges to 1 as $n \to \infty$, cf.\ \Cref{rem:ac_alt_def_remark} below.

 The usual \acp{CI} $Y_{i}\pm z_{1-\alpha/2}\sigma$ also of course achieve average coverage $1-\alpha$.
-The robust \ac{EBCI} in \Cref{eq:robust-ebci} will, however, be shorter, especially when $\mu_{2}$ is small relative to $\sigma^{2}$---see \Cref{fig:efficiency_unshrunk} below: by weakening the requirement that each \ac{CI} covers the true parameter $1-\alpha$ percent of the time to the requirement that the coverage is $1-\alpha$ on average across the \acp{CI}, we can substantially shorten the \ac{CI} length.
-It may seem surprising at first that we can achieve this by centering the \ac{CI} at the shrinkage estimates $w_{EB}Y_{i}$.
-The intuition for this is that the shrinkage reduces the variability of the estimates.
-This comes at the expense of introducing bias in the estimates.
-However, we can on average control the resulting coverage loss by using the larger critical value $\cva_{\alpha}(\sigma^{2}/\mu_{2})$.
+The robust \ac{EBCI} in \Cref{eq:robust-ebci} will, however, be shorter, especially when $\mu_{2}$ is small relative to $\sigma^{2}$---see \Cref{fig:efficiency_unshrunk} below.
+The reduction in length is achieved by weakening the requirement that each \ac{CI} covers its true parameter $1-\alpha$ percent of the time to the requirement that the coverage probability equal $1-\alpha$ on average across the \acp{CI}.
+It may seem surprising that we can construct a narrower \ac{CI} by centering it at the shrinkage estimates $w_{EB}Y_{i}$.
+The intuition for this is that the shrinkage reduces the variability of the estimates, at the expense of introducing bias in the estimates.
+The bias necessitates the use of a larger critical value $\cva_{\alpha}(\sigma^{2}/\mu_{2})$.
 Because under the average coverage criterion we only need to control the bias \emph{on average} across $i$, rather than for each individual $\theta_{i}$, this increase in the critical value is smaller than the reduction in the standard error.